aquarial/JumpGameRedux/README.md

 # JumpGameRedux

-In Jump Gam, the player controls a square centered on the screen by clicking.
-The square usually just follows the laws of gravity (besides sticking to walls), but after the user clicks the square is launched toward the point of impact, with a velocity proportional to the distance of the impact.
+In Jump Game, the player controls a square centered on the screen.
+The square usually just follows the laws of gravity (besides sticking to walls), but after the user clicks somewhere the square is launched toward the point of mouse, with a velocity proportional to the distance of contact.

 This is a remake of a game I made in 2014.